-- Now, turn the potato over so it lays on the flat end (makes things easier to cut).
-Slice potato (I like anywhere from a 1/4 inch to a 1/2 inch thick).
+- Turn each potato over so it lays on the flat end (makes things easier to cut).
+Slice the potato lengthwise (I like anywhere from a ¼-inch to a ½-inch thick).

-- As you are cutting your potatoes into fries, place into a bowl of fresh water so they don’t oxidize (i.e. turn brown).
+- As you are cutting your potatoes into fries, place them into a bowl of fresh water so they don’t oxidize (that is, turn brown).

 - Drain and rinse the potatoes.

-- Place dried-off potatoes in a bowl and toss with oil and seasonings.
+- Place dried-off potatoes in a bowl and toss with avocado oil and seasonings.

-- Grease a large sheet pan with some oil and spread those fries out and bake, turning once, until they’re nice and crispy.
-Enjoy!
+- Grease a large sheet pan with some avocado oil and spread those potatoes out and bake, flipping once, until they’re nice and crispy.

 What Type of Potato Should I Use?

-Red potatoes were used in this recipe, but Yukon Gold are another great option.
+Red potatoes were used for this baked fries recipe, but Yukon Gold is another great option.